 A faculty member who has received a Kapfer Research Award may be considered again for the award only if three (3) or more years have elapsed since the original award year.

-New deadlines have recently been enacted by the Committee.
+Generally, all supporting documents are to be submitted to the Office of the Provost by the last week of October.
 Specific dates can be found on the deadlines web page.
-Generally, the application and all supporting documents are to be submitted to the Office of the Provost by the last week of October and include several basic elements:
+The application must include several basic elements:

 August (annually) - the focus of the Kapfer Research Award is publicized through appropriate channels on campus and in the Valparaiso University community.